Amanda has worked in estate agency in the Southeast of England for a number of years in both residential and commercial property sales.

 This picturesque seaside village near St Austell, with its steep, narrow streets and lanes, is mostly geared toward meeting the needs of the tourist trade, but there are more modern housing estates on the outskirts that cater to local people, so any bargains are likely to be found outside of the town centre.

 The village lies in a small valley facing east onto Mevagissey Bay, and like many of the towns and villages on this coastline, it has an old harbour which still shelters working fishing vessels.
-Although small, cheap-end properties do trickle into the market in this pretty coastal location, you may need at least £500,000 to secure a three-bedroom house in Mevagissey.
+Small, cheap-end properties do trickle into the market in this pretty coastal location, priced from around £300,000, but these are rare gems in a sea of extravagantly expensive houses.

 Newquay is widely regarded as the surf capital of Britain, and there are many surf stores, board manufacturers and board hire shops in the town.
 With one of the best beach breaks in Cornwall, Fistral Beach is at the heart of Newquay's elite status amongst UK surfers.
 Newquay has long been noted as a major tourist destination, primarily on account of its nine long and accessible sandy beaches (including Fistral).
 The town has grown up around the tourist trade, ensuring that there is plenty of entertainment on offer.